 The festival has three stages to keep you busy: the Main Stage which features the big EDM names, the Resistance Stage which offers more underground techno/deep house performers and the Ultra Park stage which highlights upcoming and local artists.

 General Admission (GA) tickets can be purchased for the full three days, two days consecutive or non-consecutive days or a single day.
 There are also options for VIP single-day tickets which include access to VIP bars, social lounge areas and elevated viewing areas as well as nicer bathrooms (we assume).

 Gates open one hour before the scheduled start time of 11am and it finishes at 9pm each night, so it’s no problem if you have work the next day.
-There is no camping option for this event and you must be 20 or older to enter.To prevent the spread of COVID-19, many events have been canceled.
+There is no camping option for this event and you must be 20 or older to enter.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.